Tiimber/terminal-notification/README.md

 - **TITLE** - The title to display in the notification

-- **SUBTITLE** - The subtitle to display in the notification - *MAC ONLY* - If entered in a Linux system, it will be appended to the title
+- **SUBTITLE** - The subtitle to display in the notification - *MAC ONLY* - If entered in a Linux system or when using Growl, it will be appended to the title

 - **MESSAGE** - The text to display in the notification

 - **GROUP** - A group ID for the notification.
-Is supposed to be limited to one per ID, but seems to have no effect (known bug) - *MAC ONLY* - Will not work at all for Linux
+Is supposed to be limited to one per ID, but seems to have no effect (known bug) - *MAC ONLY* - Will not work at all for Linux or Growl

-- **TIME** - If entered, the notification will be requested to be removed after this amount of milliseconds - *LINUX ONLY* - Will be ignored for Mac OS X
+- **TIME** - If entered, the notification will be requested to be removed after this amount of milliseconds - *LINUX ONLY* - Will be ignored for Mac OS X and Growl

 - **SOUND** - The sound to play when the notification is shown.
 A list of default available sounds for Mac OS X is listed below.
 More sounds may be added to this list.
-For Linux systems, all sounds that can be played with aplay is supported, and have to be written with the full path
+For Linux systems, all sounds that can be played with aplay is supported, and have to be written with the full path.
+If you're using windows, this application have integrated support with [sounder.exe] [7], and the sounds have to be written with the full path.

 If you want to have a range of sounds to either play in order of appearance or randomly, these can be specified as such: